 - Help the staff tear down if you can.
 We are all volunteers and the event takes a lot of work.
-The event begins for us on Thursday, so we are very tired.
+The event begins for us days before, so we are very tired.
 Any help is appreciated!

 - Be kind to others.
 We are all here to have fun in a friendly environment.
 Don’t be that guy!

 - Be prompt for tournament start times.
 It’s inconvenient and irritating for other tournament players and admins when there are delays.